Natural Baby Life logo (480 x 130)

 Plastic and silicone baby bottles face discoloration over time as a natural result of use and exposure to the fat in formula or breast milk.
 Similarly, dishwasher sterilization and exposure to fruit juices may leave your little one’s bottles with more severe stains.
 Special cleaning can help remove the yellow color and restore them to like-new condition.

 Breast milk and formula both contain varying levels of fat.
 Even after being rinsed with water or washed (but not scrubbed) bottles with leftover milk or formula residue inside of them will become greasy and slightly cloudy.
 If you’ve ever rubbed your finger along the inside of a bottle, you may have noticed the greasy substance that is left on your finger.
-This is because fat is a compound that easily sticks to other surfaces and can easily get stuck in any cracks or material imperfections.
+This is because fat is a compound that easily sticks to other surfaces and can get stuck in any cracks or material imperfections.

 Prices pulled from the Amazon Product Advertising API on:

-While some of us may believe that the hotter we can make the water that we clean our baby’s bottle in, the better off our baby will be, this habit may actually be damaging the bottles we give our babies.
 Plastics, like all materials, will have a change in structure when warmed up or cooled down and these changes in structure can make the materials more likely to change in appearance or weaken the strength of the material altogether (think about when plastic water bottles crack in the freezer).

-However, if your little one’s bottles are cracked, chipped, or no longer maintain their physical integrity this can cause a safety risk to your baby and these bottles should be thrown away.
+However, if your little one’s bottles are cracked, chipped, or no longer maintain their physical integrity, this can cause a safety risk to your baby and these bottles should be thrown away.

 I just looked at why baby bottles leak in a recent article.
 Sometimes your bottles will start to leak when it is time to replace all or part of the bottle!